MaitriMagadum04/ETG-Data-Analysis-on-Summer-Olympics/README.md

 6. In which year India won First Gold Medal in Summer Olympics ?
 7. Which event is most popular in terms of no. of Players ?
 (Top 5)
 8. Which Sport is having most no. of Female Gold Medalists ?
 (Top 5)

+# About Project :

+The raw data of Summer Olympics was given in CSV File.
+Using Data Analysis we had to analyze the data and Plot the Graph for given Questions.
+I used Pandas ,DataFrame and some inbuilt Functions like "groupby" to solve these Questions.

+# About me :

+Extremely motivated to constantly develop my skills and grow professionally.
+I am confident in my ability to come up with interesting ideas.